This information is intended for use by health professionals

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

-Hypersensitivity reactions, including anaphylaxis and anaphylactic shock, may occur during fosfomycin treatment and may be life-threatening (see section 4.8).
-If such reaction occurs, fosfomycin should never be re-administrated and an adequate medical treatment is required.
+Serious and occasionally fatal hypersensitivity reactions, including anaphylaxis and anaphylactic shock, may occur during fosfomycin treatment (see sections 4.3 and 4.8).
+If such reactions occur, treatment with fosfomycin must be discontinued immediately and adequate emergency measures must be initiated.

-Monuril contains sucrose.
-Its use is not recommended in patients with hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency.
+Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not use this medicine.

 Concomitant administration of metoclopramide has been shown to lower serum and urinary concentrations of fosfomycin and should be avoided.

-Other drugs that increase gastrointestinal motility may produce similar effects.
+Other medicinal products that increase gastrointestinal motility may produce similar effects.

 Interaction studies have only been performed in adults.

-The use of Monuril may be considered during pregnancy, if necessary.
+Monuril should only be used during pregnancy, if clearly necessary.

-Fosfomycin is excreted into human milk at low level after a single injection.
-Therefore fosfomycin can be used during breastfeeding, after a single oral dose.
+Fosfomycin is excreted in human milk in low quantities.
+If clearly necessary, a single dose of oral fosfomycin can be used during breast-feeding.

 No specific studies have been performed but patients should be informed that dizziness has been reported.
-This may influence some patients' ability to drive and use machines.
+This may influence some patients' ability to drive and use machines (see section 4.8).

 The most common adverse reactions following the single-dose administration of fosfomycin trometamol involve the gastrointestinal tract, mainly diarrhoea.
 These events are usually self-limited in duration and resolve spontaneously.

-The following table displays ADRs that have been reported with the use of Monuril from either clinical-trial or post-marketing experiences.
+The following table displays adverse reactions that have been reported with the use of fosfomycin trometamol from either clinical-trial or post-marketing experiences.

 Very common (≥ 1/10); common (≥ 1/100 to < 1/10); uncommon (≥ 1/1,000 to < 1/100); rare (≥ 1/10,000 to <1/1,000); very rare (<1/10,000), not known (cannot be estimated form the available data).